Statistics and gap distributions in random Kakutani partitions and multiscale substitution tilings: Preliminaries and main results

 \begin{cor} Let ${\bf \Sigma}$ be a normalized irreducible incommensurable random substitution system in $\R^d$.
 Let $\left(\pi^{\bf \Sigma}_m\right)_{m\ge0}$ be a random Kakutani sequence of partitions of $T_i\in\tau_\sigma$, and let $1\le r\le n$.
 Then

 In the non-random case the expected value symbols are redundant. \end{cor}

-As noted above, general formulas for tile frequencies in the non-random case appeared in \cite[\S7]{SmiSol}, see also \cite[Theorem 1.13]{Yotam Kakutani}, using a similar strategy to the one applied in the current contribution.
-While allowing for computations in specific cases and examples, the formulas remained somewhat opaque, and were not given explicitly in terms of the associated matrices or in terms of density functions, making them challenging to decipher and giving little additional insight to the way the frequencies depend on the generating substitution scheme.
+We note that the existing tile frequency formulas that appear \cite[\S7]{SmiSol} and \cite[Theorem 1.13]{Yotam Kakutani} are challenging to decipher and give little additional insight to the precise way the frequencies depend on the generating substitution scheme and its basic properties.
+While allowing for computations in specific cases and examples, the formulas remained somewhat opaque, and were not given explicitly in terms of the associated matrices $S_\sigma, V_\sigma$ and $H_\sigma$ or in terms of the density functions $C_\sigma(x)$ and $D_\sigma(x)$, introduced above.
+Therefore, even in the non-random case our current contribution improves and illuminates previous results.